 Until recently, Grace was an instrumental music specialist with the Newfoundland and Labrador English School District, spending most of her career at Macdonald Drive Junior High – teaching band, jazz band, guitar, and classroom music.

-Now that she is retired from the school system, she is very excited with the new opportunity to work as the String/Concert Orchestra with the wonderful young musicians of CALOS.
+Now that she is retired from the school system, she is very excited about the new opportunity to work as the director of the Junior Wind Ensemble and with the wonderful young musicians of CALOS.

 Dominic Greene, Strings Coach, Conductor

-St. John’s native Dominic Greene has recently completed a Master of Music degree in violin performance at the University of Toronto, in the studio of Erika Raum.
+St. John’s native Dominic Greene has completed a Master of Music degree in violin performance at the University of Toronto, in the studio of Erika Raum.
 While in Toronto, Dominic performed with various ensembles, including the University of Toronto Symphony Orchestra, University of Toronto Baroque Ensemble and the Sneak Peek Orchestra.
-This past year, Dominic was privileged to have been given the opportunity to play as concertmaster of the University of Toronto Symphony and Opera Orchestras.
-Dominic has also been an active freelance performer and teacher across the GTA.
 Prior to his studies in Toronto, Dominic attended Memorial University of Newfoundland, where he completed a Bachelor of Music degree in Violin Performance with Nancy Dahn.
 During his time at Memorial, Dominic played violin and viola with the Memorial University Chamber Orchestra, assuming roles of concertmaster and principal viola, and has also been a regular member of the first violin section of the Newfoundland Symphony Orchestra, sitting as assistant concertmaster for the 2011-2012 season.
-He is past assistant concertmaster of the Newfoundland Symphony Youth Orchestra.
 He has participated in summer music programs, including the Tuckamore Chamber Music Festival, the Scotia Festival of Music, the Orford Festival and the Tafelmusik Baroque Summer Institute.
 Dominic is also a regular member of the orchestra for the Opera on the Avalon Festival in St. John’s, of which he has played as concertmaster.
 In 2011, Dominic was the inaugural recipient of the Dorothy and David Peters Scholarship for Music Performance at Memorial University.

-Dominic is currently a freelance performer and teacher in St. John’s, and frequently performs in solo violin, string duo, trio, quartet and orchestral settings.
-He is a versatile performer, and is proficient in many styles including classical, folk, pop, rock and jazz.
-Dominic is also very passionate teacher and enjoys sharing his love of music with others.
+Dominic is currently a freelance performer and teacher in St. John’s and frequently performs in solo violin, string duo, trio, quartet and orchestral settings.
+He is a versatile performer and is proficient in many styles including classical, folk, pop, rock and jazz.
+Dominic is also a very passionate teacher and enjoys sharing his love of music with others.

 Hailing from Stephenville, Newfoundland and Labrador, Hannah has been on a varied and rich musical path since moving to St. John’s.
 Hannah originally came to study piano under Dr. Maureen Volk, but couldn’t resist the exciting opportunities that came with playing the trumpet.
 Joining Dr. Don Buell’s high brass studio, she studied French and Music and played trumpet in Memorial’s Concert Band, Jazz Band, and Chamber Orchestra.